beego/bee/README.md

 ## bee generate

-Bee also comes with a souce code generate which speeds up the development.
+Bee also comes with a souce code generator which speeds up the development.

 ```bash
 usage: bee generate [Command]